mujitha-m3/cartful/ACCESSIBILITY.md

 - **Mujitha**: Focused on keyboard navigation and dynamic content updates.
 - **Asitha**: Conducted manual testing with NVDA and addressed issues identified by evaluation tools.

-## Recommendations for Future Work
-- Conduct user testing with individuals who rely on assistive technologies to gather real-world feedback.
-- Regularly update the project to comply with evolving accessibility standards.

 ## Notes in GitHub
 A section was added to the project's `README.md` file to highlight the accessibility considerations and features implemented.
 This serves as a reference for future developers and contributors.